DonHulieo/lua-style-guide/README.md

 ### Objects

-Objects are a powerful tool in Lua, storing all lua data types and can be arrays, objects, classes, or more.
+Objects are a powerful tool in Lua, storing all lua data types, allowing them to be arrays, objects, classes and more.
 Due to their multi-faceted nature, there are some conventions we should follow.
 > Objects should be named using `PascalCase` if outside the scope of a function, and `camelCase` if inside the scope of a function.
 >
 > Arrays should be declared without number keys, unless needed.